This site

 Industrial Electronics

-Malaysia encourages companies in this sub-sector to design, sell, and maintain electronic industrial solutions for businesses – from the electrical grid to user endpoints
+Malaysia encourages companies in this sub-sector to develop, market, and maintain electronic industrial solutions, spanning from the electrical grid to user endpoints for businesses.

-Industrial electronics refers to electronic products such as computer peripherals, equipment, telecommunication devices, transmitters, routers and embedded systems.
+Industrial electronics includes computer peripherals, telecommunication devices, transmitters, routers, and embedded systems.

 Automatic Data